-Use our website to find resources and inspiration (below).
-Do research on your own, ask tough and complex questions, think about the way science and society helps you interpret the theme, and start building your case for ocean advocacy.
+Use our website to find resources and inspiration.
+Do research on the topic, ask tough and complex questions, and have conversations about ocean pollution with your peers and sponsor.

-Interpret the theme to create your own work of art, writing, poetry, or film that advocates for ocean stewardship.
-Make sure you've met all the requirements for your category (see "categories" below).
+Create your own work of art, prose, poetry, or film that interprets the Contest theme and advocates for ocean conservation.
+Make sure you review and understand all of the requirements for your chosen Category.

-All visual interpretations of the prompt are welcome in this category — painting, drawing, prints, sculpture, textile, photography, and much more are all welcome.
+All visual interpretations of the theme are welcome in this category, including painting, drawing, prints, digital art, sculpture, photography, and much more.

 All pieces of written and spoken poetry which interpret the prompt are acceptable in this category, whether just a single poem or a collection.

-All forms of written interpretations of the prompt except poetry are acceptable in this category.
-Feel free to write fiction, non-fiction, personal memoirs, analytical essays, nature writing, political advocacy, op-eds or news articles, or any other form of prose.
+All forms of written interpretations of the theme (except poetry) are acceptable in this category.
+Feel free to write fiction, nonfiction, personal memoirs, analytical essays, nature writing, political advocacy, op-eds or news articles, or any other form of prose.

-All types of cinematic interpretations of the prompt are acceptable in this category, from advocacy films to PSAs to short films to newscasts to educational videos and much more.
+All types of cinematic interpretations of the theme are acceptable in this category, from PSAs to short films to educational videos and much more.

-The Reflection helps your audience and the judges understand more about you, your work, and the issue you address.
-It is like the introduction to a book, or an artists’ statement in a museum.
-The judges will not lower your score for a poorly written reflection, but writing a good reflection will certainly help the judges understand you and your work better and you will likely do better in the contest!
+The Reflection helps your audience and the judges understand more about you, your work, and the issue you are addressing.
+It is like the introduction to a book, or an artist’s statement in a museum.
+The judges will not lower your score for a poorly written Reflection, but writing a good Reflection will certainly help the judges understand you and your work better, and you will likely do better in the Contest!

-But why do I have to write about my work, instead of let the work speak for itself?
+But why do I have to write about my work, instead of letting my work speak for itself?

-It’s important to practice talking about your work because it’s one of the hardest but most fundamental skills of being an advocate.
-People who see your work will likely want to ask questions that only you can answer—the reflection is kind of like an FAQ.
+It’s important to practice talking about your work because it is one of the hardest but most fundamental skills of being an advocate.
+People who see your work will likely want to ask questions that only you can answer—the Reflection is kind of like an FAQ.
 Why did you do what you did?
 How did you create it?
 What inspired you?
-What meaning have you made out of your exploration of ocean pollution?
+What have you learned through your exploration of ocean pollution?
 Entice people who see your work to look longer, deeper, and most of all to think about the issue you are trying to address.

 Please name your file in the following manner:

-For example, Michael Jackson submitting photos of his painting would name his files:
+For example, Robert Wyland submitting photos of his painting would name his files:

-And Lupita Ngyong’o submitting her film would name her files:
+And Sylvia Earle submitting her Poetry would name her files:

 If you have any questions about your submission, please email firstname.lastname@example.org.

-We have lots of resources to help you get started including tips and inspiration for students, resources to get started on your research, links to organizations doing advocacy work, and much more!
+We have many resources to help you get started on your submission, including tips and inspiration, resources for learning more about ocean pollution, links to ocean conservation and research organizations, and much more!